 - 3 credits in computational methods

-- 3 credits in applications/specialization.
+- 3 credits in open areas/applications.

 - 1 credit in the OR 590 Colloquium for each year on campus (up to a maximum of 2).